sleetplayground/.nearai/py/README.md

-# Runnable python scipts
+# Runnable python scripts

-Run from the root of this repo, file paths are relavtive.
+Run from the root of this repo, file paths are relative.

 Listing Available Models